relaycorp/relaynet-pohttp-js/README.md

 TypeScript type declarations are included with this library.

+## Use in integration or functional tests

+Per the Relaynet specs, bindings like PoHTTP must be used over TLS, but this validation can be turned off in test suites that send requests to a mock HTTP server by setting the environment variable `POHTTP_TLS_REQUIRED` to `'false'`.

 ## Support

 If you have any questions or comments, you can [find us on Gitter](https://gitter.im/relaynet/community) or [create an issue on the GitHub project](https://github.com/relaycorp/relaynet-pohttp-js/issues/new/choose).